 If you own a business, you probably need electricity for lighting and running equipment.
 Most companies also use heating, air conditioning, and other services.
 Just because these energy users are required doesn’t mean they need to be treated carelessly.
 You can save, or waste, a lot of your business funds on such costly necessities.

 Keeping your heating and air conditioning system in good repair with regular maintenance will increase its life and cost less than suffering through the ordeal of breakdowns.

-Controlling the amount of sun that enters your facility with screens, drapes and awnings, use of fans to disperse and freshen the air and repairing and preventing ventilation leaks will all contribute to energy savings and a cooler work environment.
+Controlling the amount of sun that enters your facility with screens, drapes, and awnings, the use of fans to disperse and freshen the air, and repairing and preventing ventilation leaks will all contribute to energy savings and a cooler work environment.

 Turning off lights when not in use is always a struggle, but is a fight worth waging.
 You pay for all of the electricity used by your business, whether or not it was wasted.
 Adjusting lighting to include the use of natural daylight when feasible can be a real energy saver, and is easier and less straining to the eyes.

-Laptop computers have a lower energy requirement that desktop varieties and are also more space saving.
+Laptop computers have a lower energy requirement than desktop varieties and are also more space-saving.

 All these energy-saving tips for small businesses may seem small and insignificant to the overall picture but can make a great deal of difference in your business energy costs and it will be your money that you are saving.